 That saves valuable time in treating a dog that has ingested the plant and, in some cases, seconds count.
 Also, treatment protocols vary depending upon the plant matter involved.
 If the veterinarian has to rummage through botany literature to find the exact name of the plant, treatment is delayed.

 Summer also means more biting and stinging insects and parasites, not to mention the chemicals we use to combat them.
 Flea and tick control products for use on the animal are safe*, of course, but the stuff we use on the grass and shrubs can be problematic should pets get into it.

 Conversely, if you try to spread that 5,000 square foot bag of insecticide over your 7,000 square foot yard, it obviously won’t work.
-Rather than kill the bugs, it will just make them wicked sick so that after they bite you, they’ll throw up on you.
+Rather than kill the bugs, their surviving that dose could enable them to build up an immunity to the product's active ingredient.

 And if you have a dog or cat, don’t use cocoa mulch (made from the shells of cocoa beans) in your mulch beds.
-It can contain dangerous levels of chocolate’s toxic agent, theobromine, a cardiac stimulant that kills dogs and cats.
+It can contain dangerous levels of chocolate’s toxic agent, theobromine, a cardiac stimulant that can kill dogs and cats.

 If your dog is a swimmer, pay close attention to his ears, especially if he has floppy ears, to avoid infections.
 Your veterinarian or pet supply store has products that will help dry up water that collects in the inner ear.